Embarking On Your First Ski Holiday And Have No Idea How To Start Planning? Here Are Super Useful Tips For You!

-FIRST TIME SKIING TIP #4
+FIRST SKI HOLIDAY TIP #4

 Chains.
 In most alpine resorts, it is mandatory for you to carry snow chains in your car, regardless of whether it is required or not.
 This is especially important if you have no experience driving in icy conditions or if the weather becomes inclement.
 Every ski resort will have a small town at the base of the mountain where you will be able to stop and hire some.
 They are not overly expensive.
 Ours costed AUD$32 for 4 nights and they even had a no charge policy if the chains don’t get used.

 If you have an All Wheel Drive vehicle, check if chains are required.
 If you don’t, do check if your vehicle is front or back wheel drive as that will determine which tyres will require the chains.
 You only need to put the chains on 2 tyres.

 The challenging part about chains is having to put them on and removing them.
 Incorrect application can cause you a world of pain when you’re trying to take them off.
 One year, my ex-husband, who is super handy, had to lay on his back in the dirty slush to help a family remove their chains because it was completely tangled.
 And of course the part that was causing the problem was on the inner part of the wheel and right at the bottom so he had to get under the car.
 Needless to say, that was a very messy process but were greeted with an immensely thankful family.